 Weight: 120kg (264lbs)

 Bindi was caught by Steve in the East Coast Croc Management program back in 1988.
 She was classed as a problem croc and if she was not caught she would have been shot dead.
-To avoid such a pointless killing Steve promptly captured here and brought her back to the Zoo.
-Bindi is a very light colored croc (we call her a blonde) and has quite an attitude.
+To avoid such a pointless killing Steve promptly captured her and brought her back to the Zoo.
+Bindi is a very light coloured croc (we call her a blonde) and has quite an attitude.

 She does not stand for any rubbish from anyone, especially our crocodile keepers.
 This of course can make life interesting when you are maintaining her enclosure and during nesting season she is even worse: a few years ago she ripped a fuel tank off a lawn mower while protecting her nest.